siyehua/platforms_source_gen/README.md

 #### Note: don't support `List a= [];`, because  it's the same as `List<dynamic> a =[];`, , and  `dynamic` is't support, `Map` is also like this.

 # FQA & BUG
-1. iOS is support?<br> Yes, but this version only support Android, Welcome anybody push iOS support.
-Web or Desktop, and any other platform language.
-2. Why add  package in dev_dependencies? <br> because this tools only create platform language but not dart, so we don't need add it in dependencies.
+1. Why add  package in dev_dependencies? <br> because this tools only create platform language but not dart, so we don't need add it in dependencies.
-3. it's the same with [source_gen](https://pub.dev/packages/source_gen) or builder?<br> the `source_gen` will create dart code, but this tools only create platform languages.
+2. it's the same with [source_gen](https://pub.dev/packages/source_gen) or builder?<br> the `source_gen` will create dart code, but this tools only create platform languages.

 more questions or but, you can go to [github](https://github.com/siyehua/platforms_source_gen/issues)